petervislocky/Java/README.md

 # Java
-Java programs I created.
-Just an amalgomation of both projects I created for fun, for practice, or for an assignment.
-I will try my best to annotate as best I can for anyone else who may be in my position and is trying to learn from other peoples code.
+Java calculator that I made for fun, very simple, just does addition, subtraction, multiplication and division.
+It runs on the terminial.
+Documented everything I was doing for anyone who is trying to learn!